hudieu/morphing-ditto/README.md

 I used downloaded pokemon images from google, gathered the 'empty' shapes for each one as an svg path using GIMP (free alternative for photo editing on mac).
 Then, I picked the dominant color for each picture with an online tool (https://www.imagecolorpicker.com).

-Once all my elements are ready, I set up my html document with a svg element containing all (hidden in <defs>) references to the shapes, and set the first shape as a visible path in my svg.
+Once all my elements are ready, I set up my html document with a svg element containing all (hidden in defs tag) references to the shapes, and set the first shape as a visible path in my svg.
 To insert the picture of my choice within the svg, I simply reference the picture as an img tag within a pattern tag in my svg defs.